danbz/aesthetic-programming/7-VocableCode/Readme.md

 #### 2.2 Conditional Structure

 There are two different `if` statements implemented in *Vocable Code*.
-Since text is continuously generated in the artwork, the first one is to check if there are still text remain on the screen.
+Since text is continuously generated in the artwork, the first one is to check if there are still text remained on the screen.
 The second conditional statement is to check whether the text are moved out of the canvas especially on the vertical y-axis.

 <img src="ch7_2.png" width="450">